To see the domains currently associated with your application(s):

 Next, you will need to add your actual domain name in order for Dokku to correctly route traffic to your application:

-dokku domains:add my-app-name www.mydomain.com
+dokku domains:add <app name> www.mydomain.com

+The value for app name should match the same one you used when creating your app via dokku apps:create.
 Your domain name registrar typically provides domain name system (DNS) management functionality.
 There are also third-party DNS services (e.g. CloudFlare and Zerigo) that include additional benefits.
 You'll need to create the following DNS record to point your actual domain to your application:

 - Type: CNAME